abbreviatedman/the-books-of-everyone/scrape/notes.md

 - Make sure cosplay Fen gets credit and the Play versions of the characters.
 - And that no one who's Play version of themselves isn't confused for their "real-life" versions.
 - And consolidate the Lipsons.
-- And the Charltons.
-Though if it's Hyman-as-Charlton, that's indeed 2 actors.
-If not, put him in there!
 - Consolidate Plum and Merritt, maybe as Merritt/Plum.
-- Make sure Hyman-from-the-past is listed the same.
 - And maybe make the S4 amnesia versions of the cast their own characters, with both actors listed, if they're not already?
 - The Monster is credited as The Nameless, and should be given all 3 actors that play him.
 - Why does Enyalius have two actors?
 Is one of them the corabund(sp?)?
 Is one of them Aengus?